 - A physician or medical facility in the U.S. is willing to treat this condition.

 - The cost of transportation, treatment, and all medical expenses have been estimated.
 You must also be able to show that someone will take responsibility for covering those costs.

 If you need help with applying for a visitor visa, you can post your legal need or concern on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.